brightroll/rq/README.md

 ## A brief overview of the system.
 Once RQ is installed, the user creates a queue.
 The queue requires only a few parameters, but the most important one is the 'queue script'.
-This is a program written in *any* language that will process the messages.
+This is a program written in *any* language that will process each message.
 The API for the queue script is easy to implement and described below.
 Whenever a message is received on that queue, this program runs.
-The program will either succeed, fail, or ask to retry X seconds in the future.
-If the script takes a long time to run, it can send periodic updates to RQ to let it know its progress.
-The script can also provide a lot of logging and huge files as output.
+The program will either succeed, fail, or ask to retry *x* seconds in the future.
+If the script takes a long time to run, it can send periodic updates to RQ to indicate progress.
+The script can also provide a lot of logging and produces large files as output.

-The RQ system provides a REST, HTML, cmd-line, or low-level sockets API to work with messages and queues.
+The RQ system provides a REST, HTML, cmd-line, or low-level socket API to work with messages and queues.
 That is all there is to it.

 When would you use RQ?
-In a typical web application, you should always respond to the browser within a small time frame (say 1-3 seconds).
+In a typical web application, you should always respond to the browser within a small time frame (say under 1 seconds).
 You should also avoid using a lot of memory in this section of your application stack as well.
 If you know a particular computation will exceed those requirements, you should hand off the task to a queueing system.

 If you have scripts that run via cron, you should probably run that under RQ.
+In this scenario, RQ will monitor that the script properly executed.

 Here are some examples: